AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Methods

 \subsection{Variational Information Maximization for Acquisition and Reconstruction}

 Under the setting in \eqref{eq:1}, the distribution of measurements $Z$ given image $X$ has a complex valued Gaussian distribution $q_\phi(Z|X)=\normal_c(f_\phi(X), \sigma^2I)$.
+Here, the parameters $\phi$ correspond to the coordinates of the points in the sampling pattern.
+Our goal is to learn the parameters $\phi$ that allow high fidelity recovery of image $X$ given measurements $Z$.
 We adapt the uncertainty autoencoder framework defined in \cite{grover2019uncertainty} and we make use of the InfoMax principle \cite{linsker1988self, linsker1989generate} that maximizes the mutual information between the measurements and noisy latent representations